gnieh/gnieh-pp/README.markdown

 Documentation
 -------------

-You can find the API documentation and all operators on document in the [generated](http://gnieh.github.com/gnieh-pp/api/#package)
+You can find the API documentation and all operators on document in the [generated scaladoc](http://gnieh.github.com/gnieh-pp/api/#package)